UGA-Franklin: Bali and Beyond

 Pete Brosius received his MA at the University of Hawaii and Ph.D. at the University of Michigan.
 He is Professor of Anthropology and Founding Director of the Center for Integrative Conservation Research at UGA, where he has taught since 1992.
 Much of his career has been devoted to research in island Southeast Asia, especially the Philippines and Malaysia.
 He has worked with several groups of indigenous people, particularly Penan hunter-gatherers in the Malaysian state of Sarawak on the island of Borneo.
 His research has mostly focused on the political ecology of conservation and on issues related to the interdisciplinary study of sustainability.
 He has taught Study Abroad Programs Indonesia, Fiji and Costa Rica.

 Sarah Hitchner received her Ph.D. in Anthropology at the University of Georgia.
-She has been an Assistant Research Scientist at the Center for Integrative Conservation Research at UGA since 2010.
-After living in Sarawak, Malaysia for almost three years, she completed her dissertation in 2009, which was focused on conservation initiatives and heritage preservation within the cultural landscape of the Kelabit Highlands of interior Borneo.
+She is an Assistant Research Scientist and Adjunct Professor in the Department of Anthropology at UGA.
+After living in Sarawak, Malaysia for almost three years, she completed her dissertation in 2009, which focused on conservation initiatives and heritage preservation within the cultural landscape of the Kelabit Highlands of interior Borneo.
 In recent years, she has been conducting ethnographic research in the southeastern United States on several topics: local impacts of bioenergy development, perceptions of climate change in urban and rural communities, and intergenerational transfer of land within African American families.
 She has published widely and has a particular interest in literature and ethnographic writing, including alternative forms of data presentation such as ethnographic fiction and poetry.

 Students in the Bali & Beyond program will take two courses for a total of six credits: